-The I-195 Redevelopment District Commission is led by Executive Director Peter McNally and the board of directors that includes seven individuals nominated by Governor Gina Raimondo (with guidance from Providence Mayor Jorge Elorza and House Speaker Nicholas Mattiello) and approved by the Rhode Island Senate.
+The I-195 Redevelopment District Commission is led by Acting Executive Director Caroline Skuncik and the board of directors that includes seven individuals nominated by Governor Gina Raimondo (with guidance from Providence Mayor Jorge Elorza and House Speaker Nicholas Mattiello) and approved by the Rhode Island Senate.
 Board members include:

 Robert Davis recently retired as a partner of the Boston law firm of Goulston & Storrs where he represented a wide range of clients in real estate projects over a 35-year career.
 He has represented colleges, schools, retailers, hotel operators, and developers in all phases of real estate development.
 He holds a J.D. from Boston College Law School and a B.A. from Brown University.
 Davis’ previous experience includes working closely with state and city officials as the representative of a developer chosen to redevelop 50 acres of prime real estate within the City of Quincy, Massachusetts.
 Davis was directly involved in developing a funding mechanism for the necessary infrastructure improvements as well as obtaining special legislation for the project from the state.